Failure modes, effects, and diagnostic analysis

-Given a component database calibrated with field failure data that is reasonably accurate, the method can predict product level failure rate and failure mode data for a given application.
+Given a component database calibrated with field failure data that is reasonably accurate, the method can predict device level failure rate per failure mode, useful life, automatic diagnostic effectiveness, and latent fault test effectiveness for a given application.
 The predictions have been shown to be more accurate than field warranty return analysis or even typical field failure analysis given that these methods depend on reports that typically do not have sufficient detail information in failure records.

-The abstract of an FMEDA report typically mentions the Safe Failure Fraction (rate of failures that are neither dangerous nor undetected over the total rate) and the Diagnostic Coverage (rate of detected dangerous failures over the rate of all dangerous failures).
-Each term is defined equivalently in both standards, IEC 61508 and ISO 13849.
+An FMEDA can predict failure rates per defined failure modes.
+For Functional Safety applications the IEC 61508 failure modes (safe, dangerous, annunciation, and no effect) are used.
+These failure rate numbers can be converted into the alternative failure modes from the automotive functional safety standard, ISO 26262.

-The name was given by Dr. William M. Goble in 1994 to the technique that had been in development since 1988 by Dr. Goble and other engineers now at exida.
+The FMEDA name was given by Dr. William M. Goble in 1994 to the technique that had been in development since 1988 by Dr. Goble and other engineers now at exida.

 Antecedents

-A failure modes and effects analysis, FMEA, is a structured qualitative analysis of a system, subsystem, process, design or function to identify potential failure modes, their causes and their effects on (system) operation.
-The concept and practice of performing a FMEA, has been around in some form since the 1960s.
-The practice was first formalized in 1970s with the development of US MIL-STD-1629/1629A.
+A design failure modes and effects analysis, DFMEA, is a structured qualitative analysis of a system, subsystem, device design to identify potential failure modes and their effects on correct operation.
+The concept and practice of performing a DFMEA, has been around in some form since the 1960s.
+The practice was first formalized in the 1970s with the development of US MIL-STD-1629/1629A.

-In early practice its use was limited to select applications and industries where cost of failure was particularly high.
-The primary benefits were to qualitatively evaluate the safety and reliability of a system, determine unacceptable failure modes, identify potential design improvements, plan maintenance activities and help understand system operation in the presence of potential faults.

-The failure modes, effects and criticality analysis (FMECA) was introduced to address a primary barrier to effective use of the detailed FMEA results by the addition of a criticality metric.
-This allowed users of the analysis to quickly focus on the most important failure modes/effects in terms of risk.
-This allowed prioritization to drive improvements based on cost / benefit comparisons.
+A variation of DFMEA developed for functional safety applications is called Design Deviation and Mitigation Analysis (DDMA).
+The DDMA variation adds information not normally included in a DFMEA such as the automatic diagnostic mitigations, latent fault tests, and useful life.
+DDMA deletes RPN numbers as they are replaced by FMEDA results.